 Washington Conservatory of Music’s Tapestry Music Project was born in 2017 through a grant from the estate of Gertrude Delfino, the daughter of Italian immigrants and a dual resident of Washington, D.C. and Rome, Italy.
 Ms. Delfino’s dream was to expand the opportunities available to children of immigrant families to study and excel in music.
-The Tapestry Music Project has grown through additional generous donations from our supporters and the Paul M. Angell Foundation, and the Corina Higginson Trust to provide an array of free music learning and listening experiences to students from immigrant and low-income communities in Silver Spring, Wheaton, and Takoma Park, Maryland.
+The Tapestry Music Project has grown through additional generous donations from our supporters, the Paul M. Angell Foundation, and the Corina Higginson Trust to provide an array of free music learning and listening experiences to students from immigrant and low-income communities in Silver Spring, Wheaton, and Takoma Park, Maryland.

 - We provide weekly early childhood music classes to 660 children ages 3-5 in five locations in Silver Spring and Takoma Park, Maryland.

 - We have taught weekly violin, guitar, and ukulele classes to more than 131 third-, fourth-, and fifth-grade students of Montgomery Housing Partnership’s Community Life GATOR Program at Arcola Elementary School in Silver Spring, Maryland.
 A violin is provided at no cost to each student in the classes

 - In the summer of 2017, we provided a free violin immersion experience—a weeklong, full-day music camp—to children ages 7-11, in partnership with CASA de Maryland.

 - Students receive scholarships for individual music lessons with artist-faculty members of the Washington Conservatory of Music at both our Westmoreland and Glen Echo Park teaching sites.